SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/add-remote-service/extend-app-cf.md

         }
         ```

-14. To execute the tests, created in [add testcase exercise](../testcase.md) run following command:

-    ```sh
-    npm run test
-    ```

 ## Result
 You have integrated the Business Partner API into your project and business logic to read the data from the backend system.
 New or changed customer data would be stored in your application database.

-# Next
+## Next Step

 [Run a developer test Locally](./test-with-mock.md)